+Client: Country: Financing: Year: Haittha Kaksekar Limited (HKL) Cambodia IFC: \$19.8 million IDA Local Currency Facility f/x swap: \$19.8 million Total bond: \$30 million 2018

+Challenge • Total bond: \$30 mi illion

+Solution Results

-Client: Haittha Kaksekar Limited (HKL) Country Camboo Financing: IFC: \$19.8 million IDA Local Currency Facility f/x swap: \$19.8 million Total bond: \$30 million Year: 2018 Challenge Solu tion Results Challenge Strong and fast-growing microfinance sector, however there are gaps in the type of access and use of formal financial services Also, undeveloped capital market, with an incipient stock market and no domestic bond market limiting funding sources for the financial sector, particularly in local currency (LCY) Rural borrowers run FX risks as they earn income in KHR yet only have access to USD based loans.
-MFIs lack the LCY needed to scale their lending to rural borrowers. in Cambodia will issue the first onshore Local currency (LCY) capital market instrument in the country Proceeds of the bond will be used to on- lend local currency to rural women borrowers directl outsta extend And al numb wome The H a first currer Results IFC anticipates that the Project will directly increase the number of outstanding KHR based loans extended by the client And also substantially increase the number of KHR based loans to women The HKL bond issuance will serve as a first step in developing local currency funding and facilitate dedollarization
+Strong and fast-growing microfin sector, however there are gaps in type of access and use of formal financial services Also, undeveloped capital market with an incipient stock market and domestic bond market limiting for sources for the financial sector, particularly in local currency (LCC Rural borrowers run FX risks as the earn income in KHR yet only have access to USD based loans.
+MFIs lack the LCY needed to scattheir lending to rural borrowers. et, nd no unding Y) hey e HKL, the third largest deposit taking MFI in Cambodia will issue the first onshore Local currency (LCY) capital market instrument in the country Proceeds of the bond will be used to onlend local currency to rural women borrowers IFC is an anchor investor for the issue, which will also be purchased by four local institutional investors.
+The IDA Local Currency Facility (LCF) will provide an open f/x swap for the IFC funding, covering the f/x risk.
+IFC will issue an offshore LCY bond for \$5 million to reduce the IDA swap balance direct outstand exten And a numb wome The Hard a first curre nticipates that the Project will tly increase the number of anding KHR based loans ided by the client also substantially increase the per of KHR based loans to en IKL bond issuance will serve as a step in developing local incy funding and facilitate de- rization